>100 subscribers

 Revolutions aren’t proven in theory.
 They’re proven in lives changed.

-A musician drops a track at midnight and wakes up to mints from every time zone—royalties already in their wallet, no record label needed.
+A musician drops a track and wakes up to mints from every time zone—royalties already in their wallet.

-An artist posts one image, and it’s collected by people from Los Angeles to Lisbon within hours—no gallery, no gatekeepers.
+An artist posts one image and collectors from LA to Lisbon mint within hours.

-Two builders meet in a thread, ship a mini-app in 48 hours, and it’s being used before they’ve even formed a company.
+Two builders meet in a thread, ship a mini-app in 48 hours, and see usage before forming a company.

-A mom covers travel and medical costs for her child through tips and rewards.
+A mom covers medical costs through tips and rewards.

-Friends rally to fund a trip, a tool, or a new creative venture.
+Friends fund a trip, a tool, or a new creative venture.

-Multiply these stories by a thousand, and you begin to see what’s possible when ownership meets community.
+Multiply these stories by a thousand and you see what happens when ownership meets community.

 Your identity is not a username.